 Is it possible to offer the development of integrated ready-to-go E-Government solutions of the country as a service?

 To answer the question, the easiest way is to start with the design of a so-called Lean Canvas template.
-Even despite the complex nature of the described product, Lean Canvas will allow us to quickly understand many of its aspects.
+Even despite the complex nature of the described startup idea, Lean Canvas will allow us to quickly understand many of its aspects.

 Here is a brief overview of the Lean Canvas with some comments:

 - There will be 2 CUSTOMER SEGMENTS: state authorities and citizens of states.
-Right now this is difficult to determine who will be EARLY ADOPTERS of the system, so will place TBD here.
+Right now this is difficult to determine who will be EARLY ADOPTERS of the system, so we will place TBD here.

-- Among the main PROBLEMS we define: 1.
+- Among the main PROBLEMS for the startup idea we define: 1.
 States has no relevant data about people, 2.
 Data is collected unsistematically, 3.
 Corruption.
 As EXISTING ALTERNATIVES states create their own E-Government systems to address the mentioned problems.

-- For 3 main problems we see the following SOLUTIONS: 1.
+- For 3 main problems indicated we see the following SOLUTIONS: 1.
 National census, 2. Сreation of dedicated databases and 3.
 Law enforcement system development.
-According to the rules of Lean Canvas we define the solutions that are already applied or are planned to apply, and not the solutions that are connected with our given project.
+According to the rules of Lean Canvas we define the solutions that are already applied or are planned to apply, and not the solutions that are connected with our given startup idea.

 - UNIQUE VALUE PROPOSITION: Simplification of complex processes of state-citizen interaction by means of automation.
-We admit this is not the best explanation due to such a complex character of the given project, however, this is a task for marketing department to define a good UVP later.
+We admit this is not the best explanation due to such a complex character of the given project idea, however, this is a task for marketing department to define a good UVP later.

-- At a HIGH LEVEL CONCEPT we will do a State-scale CRM and ERP development services.
+- At a HIGH LEVEL CONCEPT we will do a State-scale CRM and ERP development outsourcing services.